 Ciprofloxacin has been shown to be active against Bacillus anthracis both in vitro and by use of serum levels as a surrogate marker (see INDICATIONS AND USAGE and Inhalational Anthrax – Additional Information).

 - Dilution Techniques: Quantitative methods are used to determine antimicrobial minimum inhibitory concentrations (MICs).
 These MICs provide estimates of the susceptibility of bacteria to antimicrobial compounds.
-The MICs should be determined using a standardized procedure.
-Standardized procedures are based on a dilution method1 (broth or agar) or equivalent with standardized inoculum concentrations and standardized concentrations of ciprofloxacin powder.
-The MIC values should be interpreted according to the criteria outlined in Table 1.
+The MICs should be determined using a standardized test method (broth and/or agar).1,3,4, The MIC values should be interpreted according to criteria provided in Table 1.